Chandan Kushwaha

-Chandan Kumar Kushwaha is an IPS officer, serving in Bihar.
+Chandan Kumar Kushwaha is an IPS officer currently serving as Deputy Inspector General of Police for Tirhut range in Bihar.
 He has previously served as Superintendent of Police (SP) for Bihar's capital city Patna.
 Kushwaha was later transferred to Banka district as Superintendent of Police.
 Before being appointed as city SP of Patna, he was serving as SP for the Rohtas district.
 He was later shifted to Patna, replacing Shivdeep Lande as police superintendent.
 In 2018, he was raised to the post of Commandant of Home Guards, as a result of which he was recalled from Banka.
 As per reports, in his sixteen-month service as the head of the police force of Banka, he took stringent measures to reduce the level of crime in the district.
 He has also served as city SP for Gaya.
 Kushwaha was investigation incharge of several high profile cases like 2013 Bodhagaya serial blasts and 2016 Bihar Toppers Scam.